jsweb/packs/README.md

 # @jsweb/packs

-A simple, fast and objective manager for packages, snippets, assets or anything with no dependencies.
+A simple, fast and objective manager for modules, snippets, assets or anything with no dependencies.

-* CLI
+- CLI
-* Packages/Snippets/Assets manager
+- Modules/Snippets/Assets manager
-* Simple, fast, objective
+- Simple, fast, objective
-* Get only files you want from NPM packages
+- Get only files you want from NPM packages
-* Fetch Gist and Gitlab snippets to save as code
+- Fetch Gist and Gitlab snippets to save as code
-* Grab anything from the web
+- Grab anything from the web
-* All automated with a simple JSON setup
+- All automated with a simple JSON setup

-***
+---

 - [@jsweb/packs](#jswebpacks)
   - [Install](#install)